A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: Introduction

-Roughly speaking, there exist two methods which are used to study an ordinary (Hermitian) Hamiltonian system.
-The usual one focuses on solving the Schr\"odinger equation under certain boundary conditions in order to have eigenvalues and eigenstates.
-The associated calculations are complicated sometimes.
-The other method, which is useful for dealing with the systems such as the harmonic oscillator, is associated closely with annihilation and creation operators and their algebraic relations, and therefore it may be called an algebraic method.
-Nevertheless, in the quantum mechanics with non-Hermitian Hamiltonians, the former method is commonly adopted in literature, see, for instance, the review article~\cite{CBM}, while the latter, i.e. the algebraic method cannot be utilized directly because some parameters in a non-Hermitian Hamiltonian are complex.
-Such a complexification of parameters gives rise to the result that the annihilation and creation operators of the non-Hermitian Hamiltonian are no longer Hermitian adjoint (conjugate) of each other.
-Fortunately, a non-Hermitian Hamiltonian is usually connected with a certain symmetry of pseudo-Hermiticity with which one can apply the algebraic method to deal with the non-Hermiticity.
-In this paper we give a general proposal of algebraic methods for pseudo-Hermitian Hamiltonian systems, and as an application we construct a parity-pseudo-Hermitian Hamiltonian and analyze its spectrum and inner product, and further extend this system to the canonical noncommutative space.
-We shall show that our way can in principle be applied to an arbitrary $\eta$-pseudo-Hermitian system.
+Roughly speaking, there exist two methods that are used to study an ordinary (Hermitian) Hamiltonian system.
+The usual one focuses on solving the Schr\"odinger equation under certain boundary conditions in order to calculate eigenvalues and eigenstates.
+The other method, which is useful for dealing with the systems such as the harmonic oscillator, is associated closely with annihilation and creation operators and their commutation relations.
+Nevertheless, in quantum theories on non-Hermitian Hamiltonians, the former method is commonly adopted in literature, see, for instance, the review article~\cite{CBM}, while the latter cannot be utilized directly because imaginary terms appear in a non-Hermitian Hamiltonian.
+In this paper we give a possible method through redefining annihilation and creation operators, and as an application beyond the non-Hermitian $PT$-symmetric quantum theory~\cite{BBR}, we at first construct a non-Hermitian and non-$PT$-symmetric Hamiltonian that is decoupled, analyze its spectrum and inner product, and then apply our method to a coupled Hamiltonian that is given by extending the decoupled one to the canonical noncommutative space.
+Our method is therefore complementary to the non-Hermitian $PT$-symmetric method.